pickyourtrail_logo

 Visitors come here for the panoramic views across the Swiss Alps and Lake Lucerne, the legendary Golden Round Trip, the Dragon Ride aerial cableway, scenic hiking trails, and some of the best alpine dining in Central Switzerland.
 Unlike high-altitude destinations like Jungfraujoch that require half a day of travel just to reach, Mt.
 Pilatus can comfortably be visited as a half-day or full-day excursion, making it a particularly efficient choice for travellers on a tight Switzerland itinerary.

-Where Is Mt.
-Pilatus Located?
+Where Is Mount Pilatus in Switzerland?

 Mt.
 Pilatus sits in central Switzerland, directly overlooking Lucerne and Lake Lucerne.
 The mountain has two access points: Kriens (via gondola and cable car, on the western approach) and Alpnachstad (via the cogwheel railway, on the southern shore of Lake Lucerne).
 Both are well connected by Swiss public transport from Lucerne's main station.